pikamegan/Getting-and-Cleaning-Data-Course-Project/Code_Book.md

 - ```LAYING```

 Remaining variables are feature variables.
 Features are normalized and bounded within [-1,1].
-They can be divided into two main categories: Time Domain and Frequency Domain.
+They can be divided into two main categories: Time-domain signals and Frequency-domain signals.
+Time domain is derived from the capture of accelerometer and gyroscope raw signals.
+Frequency domain is derived from the application of a Fast Fourier Transform (FFT) to some of the time-domain signals.

 Both categories can be further broken down into:

 Average body acceleration in the X, Y and Z directions: